dgiac85/AngularJS-Brunch-Skeleton/README.md

 this task is useful to create a public production folder.
 It ugliefies, minifies etc etc. Copy this folder in a server folder (e.g. Tomcat webapps folder)

-## Gulp for development and building management.
+## Using Gulp for development and building management.

 To create a dist folder for developemt: